arijitray1993/CARLA_tutorial/README.md

 (updated July 2021)
 This is a simple tutorial of how to run CARLA headless on a remote Ubuntu GPU server.
 We will autopilot drive a car around for getting image frames and sensor data.
+Webpage: <https://arijitray1993.github.io/CARLA_tutorial/>
+Code Repo to follow along: <https://github.com/arijitray1993/CARLA_tutorial>
 # Installation on Ubuntu

 There are various ways to install CARLA: